Esri/insights-scripting-guide/Py/chime/README.md

 The model uses a number of input parameters such as population size, percentage of infections, doubling time of the infection and, a additionally can include impacts of physical distancing measure such as stay-at-home directives.

-This implementation, for ArcGIS Insights, allows for modelling of a single region, in which one value is required for these fields (column names):
+This implementation, for ArcGIS Insights, allows for modelling of a single region, in which one value is required for these fields / column names:

-_Fields / Column Names_
+__Fields / Column Names__

 * Regional population
 * Hospital market share (%)